 Lucy Sunday MFT, cMT-P

-I was raised in the Tibetan Buddhist tradition, surrounded by contemplatives, meditators and artists.
-From an early age my father ran a social-model hospice, steeping me in a living awareness of impermanence and a life orientation rooted in care, humility and connection.
-That upbringing shaped my deepest strengths: a steady relationship with uncertainty and a trust in the present moment as a space where possibilities emerge.
+I was raised in the Tibetan Buddhist tradition, surrounded by contemplatives, meditators, and artists.
+From an early age, my father ran a social-model hospice, steeping me in an awareness of impermanence, and a life oriented around care and connection.
+This upbringing gave me my deepest strengths as a therapist: a steady relationship with uncertainty, and a trust that the present moment is where real possibility lives.

-Before becoming a therapist, I built and led progressive HR departments for global health and wellness ventures, work that eventually drew me toward a more radical, anti-capitalist understanding of what true well-being means.
+Before I became a therapist, I built and led progressive HR departments for global health and wellness companies.
+That work eventually pulled me toward a more radical, anti-capitalist understanding of what wellbeing actually requires, and away from the systems I'd been working inside.

-I bring all of this to my practice.
-I work relationally and collaboratively, attuning to the whole person: emotional, neurobiological, somatic, cognitiveand spiritual.
-I am guided by a lived experience of the world as poetic and profoundly interconnected, and by a deep confidence in our basic goodness.
+I work relationally, attuning to the whole person or system; emotional, neurobiological, cognitive, somatic, and spiritual.
+I'm guided by a lived sense of the world as poetic and deeply interconnected, and by a real confidence in our basic goodness.

 "I have spent years sitting with couples in their hardest moments.
 What I know is this: the longing to feel connected is always there.
 It is the fear, the self-protection, the old wounds that make it hard to feel into.
 That is where our work begins."